-Bureau Reporters stationed outside the metro area, the IRS rate.
+Photographers, the IRS rate.
 Reporters, IRS rate less 5 cents per mile.

-- (d) Each employee being reimbursed under Section 2 shall provide the minimum automobile liability, personal injury protection and uninsured/underinsured motorist coverage as required by the State of Colorado.
-The Denver Post shall receive in a timely manner proof of insurance coverage and shall be notified immediately by the employee if the employee becomes uninsured. - 3.
-Necessary working equipment shall be provided by the Employer who shall be the sole judge of need for the equipment. - 4.
-The Employer will reimburse up to \$50 per month for employees required by management to have a cell phone and up to an additional \$25 per month reimbursement for employees required to transmit data from their cell phone. - 5.
-Effective the later of date of ratification or July 31, 2016, where free parking is not made available by the Company, employees who are required by the Company to make their personal automobile available for use on assignment shall pay half of the monthly parking rate charged to other employees at such location.
+(d) Each employee being reimbursed under Section 2 shall provide the minimum automobile liability, personal injury protection and uninsured/underinsured motorist coverage as required by the State of Colorado.
+The Denver Post shall receive in a timely manner proof of insurance coverage and shall be notified immediately by the employee if the employee becomes uninsured.

+3. Necessary working equipment shall be provided by the Employer who shall be the sole judge of need for the equipment.

+4. The Employer will reimburse up to \$50 per month for employees required by management to have a cell phone and an additional \$25 per month reimbursement for employees required to transmit data from their cell phone.

+5. Where free parking is not made available by the Company, employees who are required by the Company to make their personal automobile available for use on assignment shall pay half of the monthly parking rate charged to other employees at such location.

+6. The Employer shall provide an online subscription to each newsroom employee at no cost to the employee.